christianhujer/XSlides/README.md

 ## Planned
 - Sticky table of contents (checkbox)
 - Menu for selecting the style
+- Style override for individual slides
+- Inclusion of slides from other presentations
 - Cursor navigation through table of contents
 - Mouse click
 - Mouse wheel